 Name Craig Jordan Job Title Head of Economic Growth Service Cost Centre Economic Growth Funding Bid Details Project or Bid Name (provide a name for your bid or project) University Coach Park Description (provide an overview of the bid or project) To deliver a dedicated permanent coach park providing spaces for visitor coaches serving Lichfield.
 The project would be to acquire the necessary land and confirm a specific proposal (building upon plans and drawings previously commissioned and costed) for a coach park on land at the Friary, obtain the necessary planning consent and procure a contractor to undertake the works.
-Is the bid for revenue (reserves or windfall) or capital funding? (complete all relevant) ☐ Revenue funding □ Capital funding 1Duration (if relevant)?
-Is this a one-off request or ongoing programme (i.e. maintenance)? ☐ One-off Project (provide duration)1 ☐ Ongoing Programme 12-18 months Business Case Details 2Yield (if relevant)?
-Does the bid have a return on investment (i.e. invest-to-save)? ☐ Yes (provide yield) 2 \boxtimes No market and therefore it is appropriate to seek to enhance the capacity of coach parking and in doing so improve the customer experience too.
+Is the bid for revenue (reserves or windfall) or capital funding? (complete all relevant) □ Revenue funding ⊠ Capital funding 1Duration (if relevant)?
+Is this a one-off request or ongoing programme (i.e. maintenance)? \square One-off Project (provide duration)1 □ Ongoing Programme 12-18 months Business Case Details 2Yield (if relevant)?
+Does the bid have a return on investment (i.e. invest-to-save)? \Box Yes (provide yield)2  No Justification (provide the reasons for the bid, including the outcomes that will be delivered) The Council has long maintained a plan to improve coach parking facilities in Lichfield as part of its approach to promoting the city as a tourism destination.
+At present the availability of coach parking facilities is a limitation on the extent to which the city can capture more of the visitor coach market.
+This is an ever growing and important market and therefore it is appropriate to seek to enhance the capacity of coach parking and in doing so improve the customer experience too.